Introduction / History

 The Gujar living in the mountain forests of northeastern India raise buffalo.
 Unfortunately, the Indian government has imposed regulations on the number of buffalo one family can keep, and on how long they can live in the forests.
 This has been distressing for the Gujar, since this is their main source of income.
 For this reason, these nomads are constantly searching for new pastures for their herds.

-The Gujar nomads who live in the state of Kashmir are often cheated by the "middlemen," who take their agricultural products to the city markets and sell them as their own.
+The Gujar nomads who live in the state of Jammu and Kashmir are often cheated by the middlemen, who take their agricultural products to the city markets and sell them as their own.

 The Gujar castes are broadly divided along religious and geographic lines into two groups: the Muslim Gujar and the Hindu Gujar.
 The Muslims are seasonal nomads who live in windowless, one-room houses during sedentary growing seasons; whereas, the Hindus are settled farmers who live in the same place all year.